oktadev/jhipster-microservices-example/TUTORIAL.md

 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
-[INFO] Total time: 05:11 min
+[INFO] Total time: 04:38 min
-[INFO] Finished at: 2017-05-03T08:54:41-06:00
+[INFO] Finished at: 2017-06-19T10:39:09-06:00
-[INFO] Final Memory: 88M/805M
+[INFO] Final Memory: 75M/747M
 [INFO] ------------------------------------------------------------------------
 ```

 ## Deploy to the Cloud

 What good is a microservices architecture if it's not deployed to a PaaS (Platform as a Service)?!
 PaaS providers
-are also known as "the cloud", and allow you to easily deploy and scale microservices as needed.
+are also known as "the cloud", and allow you to deploy and scale microservices as needed.
 Docker provides
 a mechanism to "package" your applications as an entire bundle.
 A Docker container includes the operating system and
 services needed to run your application.
 Often, Docker containers are used for the individual components of your
 architecture.
 For example, you'll have a Docker container for each app, as well as one for PostgreSQL, MongoDB, and